What Are The Corrective Eye Surgery Types That Anyone Could Avail?

 Custom Lasik is the newest and most advanced form of correcting a patient with a more complicated case of refractive disorder.
 The Wavefront-Guided Lasik gives a more accurate measurement of the patient’s optical distortions.
 With this latest technology, Lasik surgeons can use this as a roadmap to assess the optical map of the eye focusing on the patient’s abnormalities related on how light becomes distorted as it passes into the eye.
 Another amazing feature of the Custom Lasik is it helps the surgeon make the necessary adjustments on the laser beam settings to arrive at a more detailed procedure.
 The final outcome for patients choosing a Wavefront-Guided Lasik is sharper and clearer vision with a reduction to nighttime vision difficulties.

-Based on the guidelines submitted by the FDA, the ideal candidates for any of the above corrective solutions are as follows:
+Based on the guidelines submitted by the FDA, the ideal candidates for Lasik, Custom Lasik or PRK corrective solutions are as follows.

 The main objective of most patients undergoing a refractive surgery is to completely remove the need to wear prescription glasses or contact lenses and live a normal life with the chance of seeing things in a brighter perspective.
 Ask your eye doctor what is the most suitable type of eye surgery for your concern.